June 12, 2023

 Due to the lack of API access control handling on the server side, the attack was succesful.

+Let's say there is an online banking application that allows users to transfer funds between their accounts.
+The application has different levels of authorization, where regular users can only transfer funds within their own accounts, while administrators can transfer funds between any accounts.
 In this scenario, a BFLA vulnerability exists if the application fails to check the user's role or privileges before processing a fund transfer request.
 For instance, if a regular user tries to transfer funds from one account to another that does not belong to them, the application should deny the request.
 However, due to the broken function level authorization, the application might overlook this check, allowing the unauthorized transaction to proceed.
+An attacker could exploit this vulnerability by manipulating the request parameters or intercepting the request using a proxy tool.
+By changing the target account number to another user's account, they can trick the application into transferring funds from the victim's account to their own.

 To mitigate BFLA vulnerabilities, it is essential to implement robust authorization checks at every function or feature level, ensuring that users are properly authenticated and authorized for the actions they attempt to perform.
 An API Gateway can help with this.

-The following features of an API gateway can help prevent Broken Function Level Authorization attacks :
+The following features of an API gateway can help prevent Broken Function Level Authorization attacks: